antonyoung/Validators/README.md

 The database contains postcodes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.
 While the solution is really simple as long you know your regular expressions.

-Started with an iban validator, rules of 10 European countries still has to be defined, tests still has to be added and add formatters.
+Started with an iban validator, rules, 10 European countries still has to be defined, add their additional tests and add in general the ibnan formatters.

 ### Description

-This is a simple and fast European postcode validator and formatter.
+This is a simple and fast European postcode and iban validator and formatter.
 Could be easily extended to add countries around the world.

 As validation regular expressions are used with group names.